NASA-PDS/registry/docker/README.md

 # Common Configuartions
 # --------------------------------------------------------------------

-# Absolute path for the Harvest data directory in the host machine (E.g.: `/tmp/big-data-harvest-data`).
+# Absolute path of the Harvest data directory in the host machine (E.g.: `/tmp/big-data-harvest-data`).
 # If the Big Data Harvest Client is executed with the option to download test data, then this directory will be
 # cleaned-up and populated with test data.
 Make sure to have the same `HARVEST_DATA_DIR` value set in the
 # environment variables of the Big Data Harvest Server, Big Data Crawler Server and Big Data Harvest Client.